 Once in the national park, there are no motorized or wheeled vehicles allowed except wheelchairs.
 Travel is on foot or by boat.
 Several services ferry visitors between islands, and many bring their own kayaks or canoes to enjoy the waters.
 Rentals are also available at Rock Harbor Lodge.

 The islands of Isle Royale National Park provide a variety of sections to visit.
 Here are the three regions with a list of services available in each.

 Houghton Visitor Center

 Located on the mainland of Michigan, Houghton is the home to the park’s ferry, Ranger III.
-The visitor center has a bookstore, park movie, restrooms and information about Isle Royale.
+The visitor center has a bookstore, park movies, restrooms, and information about Isle Royale.
 Boating permits can be obtained here, as well.

 Rock Harbor Visitor Center

-Located on the northeast end of the park, this visitor center has area displays, park information and backcountry permits available.
-Services available in Rock Harbor area:
+Located on the northeast end of the park, this visitor center has area displays, park information, and backcountry permits available.
+Services available in the Rock Harbor area:

 - Dockage with Power and Water

 - Rock Harbor Trading Post

 Located on the southwest end of the park, Windigo has ranger programs, park information, and displays.
 Backcountry permits are issued here as well.
 Services available in the Windigo area: